 What actually causes the variance

-When the same prompt produces inconsistent output across team members, it's almost never a skill gap.
+When the same prompt produces inconsistent output across team members, the issue is often a specification gap rather than an individual skill gap.
 It's a specification gap.
 The prompt contains decisions that haven't been made yet — and each person filling those gaps draws on their own interpretation of what the work should be.

 Agency prompts tend to fail in three specific places: